ICF 1.5.20.25

 Download the connector dependencies.

 • The SAP connector requires the SAP Java Connector (JCo) libraries, version 3.0.12 or later.
-ForgeRock distributes the SAP connector without these JCo libraries.
+Ping distributes the SAP connector without these JCo libraries.
 Before you can use the SAP connector, you must obtain the JCo libraries that correspond to your architecture.

 Copy the required SAP JCo libraries to the /path/to/openidm/lib directory.
 For example: